Confused about how Dr. Rife's instruments worked. Get all your questions answered by reading:

 The price of the kit is very reasonable when you consider the price of purchasing everything separately from the other companies.
 If you happen to purchase one of the programmable frequency generators like the GB-4000 they have software that will allow you to load our complete frequency list into their instrument.
 The photo below shows typically what may come in our kit.

 Below are two photos.
 The first is a photo of a frequency generator with our electrodes connected to it.
-This photo is a picture an old Heathkit frequency generator purchased off EBay.
+This photo is a picture of an old Heathkit frequency generator purchased off EBay.
 This is the same type of Heathkit frequency generator that John Crane and John Marsh used when they hooked up their first electrodes to an off-the-shelf frequency generator.
 The second photo is of one of first frequency generators sold by the Rife Virus Microscope Institute.
 We were able to purchase one of these original instruments.
 It has our wires and electrodes hooked up to it.
 With our kit any off-the-shelf frequency generator can be used like a Rife Machine.